AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

           Put (My_Int'Image (Tab (I)));
        end loop;
        New_Line;
-    end Greet;
+    end Simple_Array_Bounds;

-In the preceding example, we declare the range of the array via the range syntax, which will declare an anonymous subtype of integer and 8se it to index the array.
+This example defines the range of the array via the range syntax, which specifies an anonymous subtype of Integer and uses it to index the array.

 This means that the type of the index is :ada:`Integer`.
-Coincidently, when you use an anonymous range in a for loop as in the example above, the type of the iteration variable is also :ada:`Integer`, which is why you can use ``I`` to index ``Tab``.
+Similarly, when you use an anonymous range in a for loop as in the example above, the type of the iteration variable is also :ada:`Integer`, so you can use :ada:`I` to index :ada:`Tab`.

-You can also use a named subtype as bounds for an array.
+You can also use a named subtype for the bounds for an array.

 Range attribute
 ---------------

-We have said before that hard coding bounds (especially the lower bound) when accessing or iterating on an array is generally a bad idea, and showcased how to use the type/subtype of the array to iterate on its range in a for loop.
-The problem with the above feature where we declare an anonymous range for the array is that suddenly we have no name to refer to the range.
-Ada fixes that via an attribute on array objects:
+We noted earlier that hard coding bounds when iterating over an array is a bad idea, and showed how to use the array's index type/subtype to iterate over its range in a for loop.
+That raises the question of how to write an iteration when the array has an anonymous range for its bounds, since there is no name to refer to the range.
+Ada solves that via several attributes of array objects:

 .. code-block:: ada

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Range_Example is
        type My_Int is range 0 ..
 1000;
        type My_Int_Array is array (1 ..
 5) of My_Int;
        Tab : My_Int_Array := (2, 3, 5, 7, 11);